 Nutrition

-This information is provided as a courtesy and is an ESTIMATE only.
-Varying factors such as product types or brands purchased can change the nutritional information in any given recipe.
+This information is provided as a courtesy and is only an estimate.
+Nutritional values may vary depending on factors such as product types and brands used.

-Heather J
+Heather J says

 We were having a BLT dinner salad tonight and I was looking for a hearty side dish that felt carb-y but had more protein than bread or potatoes, and this definitely fit the bill!
 We already love garam masala, so I knew we'd love this, too.
 Garam masala is maybe not the first flavor profile one thinks of matching with turkey/lettuce/tomato/bacon, BUT not a chickpea remained when we left the table, and it was unanimously voted for me to save the recipe and add it into our side dish rotation.
 I made it first then did our salad, so we ate it closer to room temperature than hot, and loved it that way.

-Nisha Melvani
+Nisha Melvani says

 Makes me so happy to read this.
 I'm thrilled you enjoyed this recipe so much.
 Thanks for commenting.
 Have a great day.

-Suzan
+Suzan says

 This was absolutely delicious.
 So much flavour, loved the spices and textures.
 So happy there was enough for leftovers for lunch the next day.
 Loved it!

-Nisha Melvani
+Nisha Melvani says

 Makes my day to read this.
 I am so happy it was a hit.
 Thank you for commenting.

-Amina
+Amina says

 I love the spicy curry flavour of this dish with the contrasting freshness of the raita.
 It's delicious.
 I have made it with spinach instead of kale and it's just as good.
 Makes a brilliant side dish too.